Demi Lovato Talks Nudity And Why It Shouldn’t Be Such A Big Deal

 According to Gossip Cop, there are two photos of Lovato.
 In one photo, the singer is seen lying in bed while wearing an Adidas sweatshirt that’s unzipped to show off her cleavage.
 Lovato can be seen smiling at the camera in the photo.
 In a second photo, which has circulated around the internet, a faceless woman is seen exposing the lower half of her body.
 Though it’s claimed to be Lovato, there is no way to confirm the authenticity since the woman’s face has been cropped out.

-Demi only spoke out about the first photo and laughed it off on social media, reports The Sun.
+Demi only spoke out about the first photo and laughed it off on social media, according to the Sun.
 The singer seemed completely unfazed that nude photos of her have been circulating online.

 “I love how everyone’s freaking out about one picture.
 It’s not nude and it’s just cleavage.
 Besides the world has seen me nude BY CHOICE before… #vanityfair.”